Skip to main content

 3. On the submission page, type or select the student’s name from the dropdown under the assignment title.

 4. Enter or select the responses your student has given you.
 Upload any of their documents to the appropriate Upload File question.
 Click the Submit Answer button as you complete each question.
-If your student had existing responses that you did not touch, those will be preserved.
+If your student had existing responses that you did not view, those will be preserved.

 5. When you’re finished, click the View Submission button to see the work you submitted for your student.